 -k FILE (conditional operator)

-is not included in POSIX.1-2017, but is provided by some implementations.
+-k is not included in POSIX.1-2017, but is provided by some implementations.

-Quoting from man chmod
+Quoting from man chmod:

 The restricted deletion flag or sticky bit is a single bit, whose interpretation depends on the file type.
 For directories, it prevents unprivileged users from removing or renaming a file in the directory unless they own the file or the directory; this is called the restricted deletion flag for the directory, and is commonly found on world-writable directories like /tmp.